mocklis/mocklis.docs/source/extensions/index.rst

         void Set(IMockInfo mockInfo, TValue value);
     }

-Ignoring the IMockInfo parameter for the moment, these represent what the different member types do, except these are modelled as if indexers always have `one` key, methods always `one` parameter and `one` result.
+Ignoring the IMockInfo parameter for the moment, these represent what the different member types do, except they are modelled as if indexers always have *one* key, methods always *one* parameter and *one* result.
 Thanks to the value tuple feature we can pretend that multiple values are one.

 Now it's just a question of transforming any interface member into one of these four standard forms, and this is done by the code generated my Mocklis.

 Each member of each interface we mock out is itself implemented explicitly (read: out of the way), and a `mock property` is added with the same name (if possible, otherwise a sequence number is added).
-The mock property is called from the explicit member implementation, where any transformations also take place.
+The `mock property` is called from the explicit member implementation, where any transformations also take place.

 See for instance the following interface / mock implementation pair: